ioakowuah/TransBorder-Freight-Data-Analysis/README.md

 ##  Key Insights

-### Sales & Revenue
 -  **Truck** is the most used mode of transporting goods.
 -  **2022** is the year highest value of goods were transported and it has declined for **2023** and **2024**.
 -  **Texas, Michigan, California, Illinois** are the top 4 USA states that transported goods.
 Texas the leading state transported goods worth $15.8T.
 -  **January and March** is the month where heavy weight is transported and Canada is the country leading with these heavy transportation benchedmarked with Mexico.
+-  **Canada** is the top trading partner for heavy goods, surpassing Mexico.

 ---

 ##  Recommendations

-- **Boost New Customer Acquisition**: Launch referral campaigns or targeted ads to expand reach.
-- **Explore Saturday Sales Opportunity**: No transactions were recorded on Saturdays — investigate potential platform or operational limitations.
-- **Double Down on High-Movers**: Products with high quantity movement but lower revenue may benefit from bundling or upselling.
-- **Strengthen International Strategy**: Scale marketing and fulfilment in high-performing non-UK countries.
-- **Retain Top Customers**: Personalised loyalty or incentive programmes for top buyers like Customer ID 14646.
+- **Invest in infrastructure support for road transport**: such as improving highways and border facilities.
+- **Promote digital logistics tools**: To increase trucking efficiency, promote the use of route optimization systems.
+- **Root-cause analysis**: Conduct a root-cause analysis (e.g., cost of transportation, demand decline, geopolitical disruptions).
+- **Policy planning**: Policy planning around these top states (Texas, Michigan, California, Illinois) to streamline trade corridors.
+- **Bottlenecks or missed opportunities**: Benchmark other states against Texas to identify bottlenecks or missed opportunities.
+- **Plan maintenance or upgrades**: Plan maintenance or upgrades outside of peak months to minimize disruption.
+- **Bilateral trade and infrastructure**: Focus bilateral trade and infrastructure discussions more heavily with Canada.

 ---